Climate & Energy

 • Union of Concerned Scientists*

-This past September in a St. Paul library, youth were leading the community in visioning what our world will look like when we tackle the energy transition together.
+In a Saint Paul library recently, youth were leading the community in visioning what our world will look like when we tackle the energy transition together.

 They shared a meaningful question: In every problem and project, is there a link to a climate change solution?